villanagi89/wdi_6_js_demo_intermediate/README.md

 #### Variables have a memory slot for their values.

 - The variable's memory slot will contain the value if the value is a primitive. **It can be accessed "by value"**
-- The variable's memory slot will contain a pointer to the value if the value is reference object (not a primitive).  **It can be accessed "by reference"**
+- The variable's memory slot will contain a pointer to an object if the value is an object (not a primitive).  **It can be accessed "by reference"**
 - This memory slot will contain 'undefined' if you haven't set it's value.

 The Memory looks like this after the above code is executed.